thebeebs/DevWeekWorkshop/README.md

+#Installation
-## Once you have cloned the run "Bower Install" at cmd line.
+Once you have cloned the run
+    "Bower Install"
+at cmd line.

-## Run "NPM install"
+Run "NPM install"

-## Run "NPM Start"
+Run "NPM Start" to start the application.

-#Workshop:
-1. Add a class with a constructor:
+#1.
+Add a class with a constructor:

         class AppViewModel{
             constructor(){